STORK2/TADS/README.md

 supported by the STORKSAMLEngine (this is configurable in the file "java/STORKTADSUtils/src/main/resources/StorkSamlEngine_SP.xml) otherwise the wrapping API will thrown an exception upon execution.

+The browser cookies that store the session id are signed using a secret provided in the [tads] section of the tads.properties file.
+Please change this secret key with a string of your choosing.
+You can use the command "openssl rand -base64 32" to generate a random string

 To deploy TADS with HTTPS using your own keys and cert please put them in the keys/ folder and configure the paths in the tads.properties file.
 The cert and key must be